OfficeDev/office-dev-program-docs/docs/subscription-expiration-and-renewal.md

 # Office 365 Developer Program subscription expiration and renewal

 Your Office 365 Developer Program membership includes a free Office 365 developer subscription.
 Your developer subscription is renewable based on your development activity; however, some older subscriptions do expire.
-This article describes the subscription expiration and renewal process.
+This article describes the difference between renewable and non-renewable subscriptions and how to ensure that your subscription is renewable.

 ## Expiring vs. renewable developer subscriptions

 With the launch of the Office 365 Developer Program, we offered 12-month developer subscriptions that expire and cannot be renewed.
-Beginning in the fall of 2018, we started offering renewable 12-month subscriptions.
+Beginning in <date>, we started offering renewable 12-month subscriptions.

 Starting in April 2019, we offer renewable 90-day subscriptions.

-## How do I know which type of subscription I have?

-You can determine whether you have a renewable or non-renewable subscription on your [Office Developer Program dashboard](https://developer.microsoft.com/en-us/office/profile).
+You can determine whether you have a renewable or non-renewable subscription on your [Office 365 Developer Program dashboard](https://developer.microsoft.com/en-us/office/profile).

-### Non-renewable subscriptions
+## Non-renewable subscriptions

-If you see the following warning on your dashboard, you have a non-renewable subscription.
+If you signed up for your subscription before <date>, your subscription is not renewable, and you'll see the following warning on your dashboard.
 You'll need to replace your subscription before your current one expires.
 The warning text will indicate that the subscription cannot be renewed.
 We'll also email you to remind you that your subscription is expiring.

 <img alt="Screenshot of a text box with the title This subscription expires soon and cannot be renewed" src="images/13-expiration-notice-yellow.png" width="500">